-Sriracha is spicy with a touch of sweetness making it irresistible to those who try it, and this cashew cream sauce is another way for us sriracha fans to get our fix.
+Sriracha is spicy with a touch of sweetness making it irresistible to those who try it, and this cashew cream sauce is another way for us sriracha fans to get our fix!

 Make the sauce as spicy as you like or keep it on the mellow side with the amount of ingredients I have listed below.
-I found that one teaspoon of sriracha was just the right starting point to taste the flavors while adding a nice subtle punch to your meals, on a scale from 1 – 10 the 1 teaspoon of chili sauce ranks in at about a 2, mild.
-I made it a second time using 2 teaspoons of sriracha and it kicked it up to 3-4.
-This is one of my favorite cashew sauces so far as it is so versatile and so good!
+I found that two teaspoons of sriracha was just the right starting point to taste the flavors while adding a nice subtle punch to your meals, on a scale from 1 – 10, the 2 teaspoons of chili sauce ranks in at about a 3, somewhat mild.
+I made it a second time doubling the amount of sriracha and it kicked it up to 5-6.

 - Avocado and Black Bean Torta (in recipe as spread)